salvatorelionetti/blen/README.md

 # blen
-Blen is the N-th Bluetoot Low Enery library.
+Blen is the Bluetooth Low Energy N-th library, for Android API 21 as minimum.

 It's customizable with two standard Java Observer, one for device scanning, the other one for device connection lifecycle.